-On February 14, 2020, the Company completed a RTO Transaction between Old Digihost and HashChain.
+On February 14, 2020, there was a RTO Transaction between Old Digihost and HashChain.
 In connection with completion of the RTO Transaction, all the issued and outstanding 6,530,560 HashChain common shares were exchanged for 6,530,560 Digihost subordinate voting shares and all the 5,756,487 Old Digihost common shares were exchanged for 33,412,490 Digihost subordinate voting shares and 10,000 Digihost proportionate voting shares.
+After the share exchange, former HashChain shareholders owned approximately 16% and former Old Digihost shareholders owned approximately 84% of the issued and outstanding Digihost subordinate voting shares.
 In substance, the transaction involves Old Digihost shareholders obtaining control of the Company; accordingly, the transaction is considered to be a reverse acquisition transaction under which Old Digihost is identified as the accounting acquirer.